masterwok/simple-torrent-android/README.md

 [![Release](https://jitpack.io/v/masterwok/simple-torrent-android.svg)](https://jitpack.io/#masterwok/simple-torrent-android)

 # simple-torrent-android
 An Android torrent streaming library powered by [frostwire-jlibtorrent](https://github.com/frostwire/frostwire-jlibtorrent).
+It supports sequential and simultaneous downloads.

 ## Usage

-A single torrent download session is represented by the ```TorrentSession``` class.
+A single torrent download session is represented as the ```TorrentSession``` class.
 An instance of this class can be used to start, stop, pause, and resume a torrent download.
 When creating a new session, a ```TorrentSessionOptions``` instance along with a torrent ```Uri``` are required constructor parameters.
 The ```TorrentSessionOptions.Builder``` class can be used to create session options.
-The ```TorrentSessionListener``` interface can implemented and set on the session to receive ```TorrentSessionStatus``` updates tied to the lifecycle of the torrent.
+The ```TorrentSessionListener``` interface can be implemented and set on the session to receive ```TorrentSessionStatus``` updates tied to the lifecycle of the torrent.
 The ```TorrentSessionBufferState``` is a property of the status and represents the current state of the torrent piece buffer.

 ```kotlin